 The Company has granted the Underwriters an Over-Allotment Option, exercisable in whole or in part, at any time and from time to time, in the sole discretion of the Underwriters, for a period of 30 days from the date of this prospectus supplement, to purchase up to an additional 1,666,666 of Offered Units at the Offering Price, less the Underwriting Fee, to cover over-allotments, if any, and for market stabilization purposes.
 The purchase price of one Additional Offered Unit pursuant to the Over-Allotment Option will be equal to the Offering Price.
-The Over-Allotment Option may be exercisable by the Underwriters in respect of: (i) Additional Offered Units at the Offering Price; or (ii) Additional Shares at a price of US\$ per Additional Share; or (iii) Additional Warrants at a price of US\$ per Additional Warrant; or (iv) any combination of the Additional Securities, so long as the aggregate number of Additional Shares and Additional Warrants which may be issued under the Over-Allotment Option does not exceed Additional Shares and Additional Warrants.
+The Over-Allotment Option may be exercisable by the Underwriters in respect of: (i) Additional Offered Units at US\$2.0925; or (ii) Additional Shares at a price of US\$2.0832 per Additional Share; or (iii) Additional Warrants at a price of US\$0.0186 per Additional Warrant; or (iv) any combination of the Additional Securities, so long as the aggregate number of Additional Shares and Additional Warrants.
 The Additional Securities issued upon exercise of the Over-Allotment Option are qualified for distribution under this short form prospectus.
 A person who acquires Additional Securities issuable on the exercise of the Over-Allotment Option acquires such Additional Securities under this prospectus supplement regardless of whether the over-allotment position is ultimately filled through the exercise of the Over-Allotment Option or secondary market purchases.
-If the Over-Allotment Option is exercised in full, the total price to the public, the Underwriters' Fee and the net proceeds to the Company (before payment of the expenses of the Offering) will be approximately US\$28.75 million, US\$ million and US\$ million, respectively.
+If the Over-Allotment Option is exercised in full, the total price to the public, the Underwriters' Fee and the net proceeds to the Company (before payment of the expenses of the Offering) will be approximately US\$28.75 million, US\$2.0 million and US\$26.7 million, respectively.